OpenNebula/docs/source/operations_guide/public_marketplaces/marketapp.rst

     ID: 448
     ID: 449

+.. important:: If the VM has not TEMPLATE_ID attribute, it can not be imported into the marketplace.

-.. note:: If the Virtual Machine Template has some kernel or context files, these will be uploaded to the marketplace too.
-NICs are marked as auto, so they can work when downloading it.
+.. note:: NICs are marked as auto, so they can work when downloading it.

 .. warning:: If you have NIC_ALIAS in the template, NICs are **not** marked as auto, you need to select the network when you instantiate it.